kyleondata/RubyInterviewChallenge/README.md

 # Ruby Interview Challenge

-Your challenge, if you choose to accept it, is to build a Ruby CLI application that interfaces with the RottenTomatoes.com APIs.
+Your challenge, if you choose to accept it, is to build a Ruby CLI application that interfaces with the Twitter APIs.

-API documentation can be found at http://developer.rottentomatoes.com/docs
+API documentation can be found at https://dev.twitter.com/streaming/reference/get/statuses/sample

 Your goals are to:

-* accept user input that represents a movie title
-* construct an HTTP request to the API to get information about the provided movie title
+* construct an HTTP request to the API to get a random sample of tweets
-* design a class or classes that model the returned data
+* design a class or classes that model the returned data (DO NOT USE A PRE-BUILT GEM)
 * marshall the JSON to the class(es) you designed
-* output the movie title, MPAA raiting, year, and raiting information in a presentable format
+* output the username, datetime, and tweet
-* submit a PR to this repo with your commits
+* submit a link to your solution committed and pushed ot github.com

 You have 3-5 days to complete this.